Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Global supply chains depend on the safe, compliant movement of dangerous goods, and few cities are better placed to handle that responsibility than Dubai.
 As one of the world's busiest air cargo hubs, Dubai processes millions of tonnes of freight every year, including radioactive, chemical, and biological materials that require specialist handling and strict regulatory oversight.
 If you are looking to enter this high-value sector, obtaining a Hazardous Materials Air Transport Business License at Dubai South Business Hub Free Zone is the structured, cost-effective route to market.

-The Hazardous Materials Air Transport Business Licence (Activity Code 5120.99) permits companies to operate in the air transport of dangerous goods.
+The Hazardous Materials Air Transport Business License (Activity Code 5120.99) permits companies to operate in the air transport of dangerous goods.
 Specifically, it covers:

-The licence falls under the Services category and is issued as a Business Licence, making it suitable for companies whose primary function is coordinating, managing, and facilitating the compliant movement of dangerous goods by air rather than manufacturing them.
+The license falls under the Services category and is issued as a Business License, making it suitable for companies whose primary function is coordinating, managing, and facilitating the compliant movement of dangerous goods by air rather than manufacturing them.

 Why Dubai South Business Hub Free Zone